-Respondents were asked to name one stock that they would like to have in their portfolio, or that they found appealing, whether for the short or the long term (including stocks actually held).
-Figure 6 shows the most popular responses.
+Respondents were asked to name one stock that they would like to have in their portfolio, irrespective of short- or long-term investment horizon (including stocks actually held) or that they find appealing.
+We show the most popular responses in Figure 6.